San Francisco Department of Public Works corruption scandal: Florence Kong

 Florence Kong was a millionaire businesswoman who owned two companies that held contracts with SFPW: a construction company (Kwan Wo Ironworks) and a construction debris recycling company (SFR Recovery Inc.) In 2020, she was indicted by federal prosecutors on charges of bribery and lying to investigators.
 The bribery charges involved giving Nuru a gold Rolex watch worth approximately $36,550 and working on his vacation home.
 In exchange for the bribe, Nuru directed official city contracts to Kong's companies.
 Kong eventually pleaded guilty to both charges, and was sentenced to a year and a day in prison and a $95,000 fine.
 (Note: Kong was released from prison in January 2022.)
-The city contract with SFR recovery was cancelled after Kong pleaded guilty.
+The city contract with SFR recovery was canceled after Kong pleaded guilty.
 Kong subsequently agreed to repay San Francisco $640,500 and pay an ethics fine of $109,500.
 She also agreed that she, and two of her companies, SFR Recovery and Kin Wo Construction, would be banned from city contracts until 2026.